vdkoen/SNP-select/docs/source/Pipeline.rst

 ------------

 Snp-select is a pipeline for finding minimal amount of snps for accurate identification of plant variety.
 Snp select is designed with GBS data but also works with WGS data.
-The end results is a snp panel in vcf format and flanking sequences with iupac nucleotides for accurate primer design.
+The end results is a snp panel in ``vcf format`` and ``flanking sequences`` with iupac nucleotides for accurate primer design.

 Their are two version of the pipeline available:

     #.
-A full pipeline including: Alignemt, variantcalling, variant filtering, and snp selection.
+A full pipeline including: alignment, variant calling, variant filtering, and snp selection.
     #.
-Pipeline from a raw vcf file including: variant filtering and snp selection.
+A pipeline from a raw vcf file including: variant filtering and snp selection.

-methods omschrijving snps and allel frequency commands voor snakemake -n optie en -j standaard 8 cores enz enz

-This pipeline will identify minimal SNP markers for the identification of the cultivar variaty.
+The pipeline has two methods: ``snps`` or ``frequency``, which one you choose is depended on how your species of interest reproduces:

+    #. ``frequency``, recommended to be used with cross-pollination species.
+(Grass, Corn, Spinach, etc.)
+    #. ``snps``, recommended be used with self-pollination/hybrid or cuttings reproduced species.
+(Rassperry, Tomato, Wheat, Rice, etc.)

+For a overview of the pipeline(s) see :numref:`mylabel`

 .. _mylabel:
 .. figure:: contents/full_workflow_3.png